netheril96/StaticJSON/README.md

 }
 ```
 ### Error handling
 If the JSON file is malformed, any decent JSON library will detect it and tell you what goes wrong.
 But what if the JSON value is perfectly valid, but not layed out the way you expected?
-Usually you have to manually check the DOM tree against your specification, but this library will automatically generates the necessary code <sub><sup>this library bypasses the DOM construction in both parsing and serialization by using the Stream API of rapidjson</sup></sub>.
+Usually you have to manually check the DOM tree against your specification, but this library will automatically generates the necessary code. <sub><sup>This library bypasses the DOM construction in both parsing and serialization by using the Stream API of rapidjson</sup></sub>

 Here is valid JSON file